pgRouting/website/_sources/donate.rst.txt

   * Silver sponsors will be listed on the sponsors page with a medium size logo (30k pixel, e.g. 200x150px)
   * Bronze sponsors will be listed on the sponsors page with a small size logo (6k ixel, e.g. 100x60px)

-* Sponsors will be allowed to use a special version of the pgRouting logo on their web site, which shows they are a sponsor of the pgRouting project
+* Sponsors will be allowed to use the pgRouting logo on their web site and show they are a sponsor of the pgRouting project
 * Donors will be listed on the sponsors page upon request, but do not receive the additional benefits listed above for sponsors